CalvinHartwell/canonical-kubernetes-sonatype-nexus/README.md

 # cdk-nexus

-This repository contains documentation for integrating Sonatype Nexus with Canonical Kubernetes (CDK) in order to use it as a private docker registry.
+This repository contains documentation for integrating Sonatype Nexus 3 with Canonical Kubernetes (CDK) in order to use it as a private docker registry.

+We cover not only the installation of Canonical Kubernetes using Juju but also the configuration and deployment of Sonatype Nexus 3 as a private docker registry.

+Finally, we cover the post-configuration steps required to configure CDK to use the private registry.

+Nexus is a tried and tested product which has been around for many years and is used by many enterprise businesses world-wide.

+SonaType also provide an open-source, free release of the product which makes it a perfect pairing with Canonical Kubernetes.

 ## Deploying Canonical Kubernetes